fusion-flap/flap/docs/code-docs/styleguide.md

 will generate an ebook format of your documentation.

 The documentation by default is written in ReStructured Text format (.rst file extension), but there is a possibility to extend Sphinx's capabilities to recognize MarkDown format (.md).
-For this you have to install the recommonmark module for your Python distribution.
+For this you have to install the recommonmark module for your Python distribution with the following command.

 > pip install recommonmark
->